kiteco/kite-connect-js/README.md

 #### .isKiteRunning()

-Returns a promise that resovle if Kite is currently running.
+Returns a promise that resolve if Kite is currently running.
 The operation is delegated to the underlying adapter object which will handle OS specific operations.

 ```js
 KiteConnector.isKiteRunning()